joshmaha/Sentiment-Analysis/README.md

 # 🎬 Sentiment Analysis of Movie Reviews

 This project implements a sentiment analysis model that classifies movie reviews as **positive** or **negative** using a vectorization approach.
-It was developed as part of a Computer Applications in AI course project by Joshua Maharaj.

 ---